 purchases are authorised and contracts executed in accordance with the delegations of authority.

-Zinfra’s vendors are required to comply with the standards and conduct detailed in the Vendor Requirements document (which also outlines our 10 safety non-negotiables)[Contractor Safety Obligations Acknowledgement].
-Zinfra may request vendors to complete questionnaires that help us to identify, understand and assess the commercial, health safety environment and quality (HSEQ), financial and operational risks.
-From time to time vendors may also be required to complete a template to confirm that the vendor complies with the contract terms and/or the scope / specifications.
+Zinfra’s suppliers are required to comply with the standards and conduct detailed in the Supplier Requirements document (which also outlines our 10 safety non-negotiables)[Contractor Safety Obligations Acknowledgement].
+Zinfra may request suppliers to complete questionnaires that help us to identify, understand and assess the commercial, health safety environment and quality (HSEQ), financial and operational risks.
+From time to time suppliers may also be required to complete a template to confirm that the supplier complies with the contract terms and/or the scope / specifications.
 The links to these documents are detailed below.